 Race for the Award

-In mid January, the committee whittles the list down to the Midseason Top 30 candiates for the men and the Midseason Top 20 for the women.
+Midseason Poll In mid January, the committee whittles the list down to the Midseason Top 30 candidates for the men and the Midseason Top 20 for the women.
 These lists are intended to give our voters an indication of players in contention for the Award.
-However, players who do not make these lists are still eligible for consideration.
+Players who do not make the Preseason or Midseason lists are still eligible for consideration for the final ballot.

-From these two lists, the Wooden Award offices begins to certify with Universities and Colleges players that are eligible by assuring each player is making progress toward graduation and has a minimum GPA of 2.00 at their current institution (certified by the university).
+From these two lists, the Wooden Award offices begins to certify with universities and colleges that players are making progress toward graduation and have a minimum GPA of 2.00 at their current institution (certified by the university).
 In addition, following the release of the midseason poll, additional players are tracked and certified to meet the Wooden Award criteria.

-A replica trophy bearing the winner’s name is also given to his university.
-Following the announcement a special Awards Gala held at The Los Angeles Athletic Club honoring the Player’s of the Year.
-Each coach of the top players receives a scholarship check for his university’s general fund.
+A replica trophy bearing the winner’s name is given to the winner’s university at the special Awards Gala held at The Los Angeles Athletic Club honoring the All American teams and the Legends of Coaching winner.
+Each coach of the winners receives a scholarship check for his university’s general fund.

 The John R. Wooden High School Player of the Year Awards are presented at the Wooden Award banquet.
 The awards are presented to the most valuable player in each of the six California Interscholastic Federation Southern Section divisions and one Los Angeles City division.
 Each player receives a plaque and scholarship check is given to the school’s athletic fund.Back to Top